teuben/teunix/docs/astronomy-on-ubuntu.md

 Xournal is a program where you can also add a signature file to a PDF.

-Overleaf is heavily used by a lot of astronomers.
+Overleaf is heavily used in astronomy.
 But did you know you can keep a local copy on your own system using git?
 And even make local changes and push them back to overleaf?
 It's always a good idea to have a 2nd backup.
 Under the top left MENU button for a document, you will find the **git** link (not the github).